POETSII/tinsel/README.md

 instruction per cycle provided there are sufficient parallel threads (which we expect to be the case for POETS).

-Custom instructions are provided for sending and receiving messages.
+Custom instructions are provided for sending and receiving messages between threads running on the same core or different cores.
 Threads are automatically suspended when they become blocked on an event (e.g. waiting to send/receive a message, or for a memory/floating-point operation to complete) and are automatically resumed when the event is triggered.
 This results in a simple programming model, avoiding the low-level interrupt handlers that are required in similar machines such as [SpiNNaker](http://apt.cs.manchester.ac.uk/projects/SpiNNaker/).

 ### 1.2 Memory Subsystem